strimzi/proposals/038-optimization-proposal-autoapproval.md

 ## Compatibility

 The manual approval will be still in place as it is today.
-As described before, if the `spec.autoApproval` field is not specified in the `KafkaRebalance` custom resource, the default behavior will be the current one, so the need for manual approval by the user.
+As described before, if the `strimzi.io/rebalance-auto-approval` annotation is not specified or set to `false` in the `KafkaRebalance` custom resource, the default behavior will be the current one, so the need for manual approval by the user.

 ## Rejected alternatives

+### Using `spec.autoApproval` boolean field

-Having a simple boolean `spec.autoApproval` field was rejected because the current proposal allows more extensibility for the future if it's needed to add more configuration like for example criteria or rules to be met for auto-approving the proposal.
+Having a simple boolean `spec.autoApproval` field was rejected because it is possible that we could need more extensibility for the future if it's needed to add more configuration like for example criteria or rules to be met for auto-approving the proposal.
 Using a boolean, would have need an additional field for that like `spec.autoApprovalRules`.
+It is anyway possible that if, at some point, the community agree that criteria and rules won't be supported anymore, the proposed annotation will be promoted to be such a boolean field.

+### Using `spec.autoApproval` object field

+Having a more complex `spec.autoApproval` field was rejected because currently there is no clear plan about how supporting criteria or rules for the auto-approval process.
+It is actually not clear if we want them and what is the right shape.
+Going through an annotation for now allows to use the feature but having more time to think about the possible criteria and rules support.
+Even in this case, it is possible that the current proposed annotation will be promoted in a such more complex field to allow more configuration related to the auto-approval process.